bartonlp/site-class/docs/index.md

 - SiteClass.class.php : tools for making creating a site a little easier.
 The class provides methods to help with headers, banners, footers and more.
-- dbMysqli.class.php : provides a wrapper for the PHP mysqli class and has been rigorously tested.
+- dbPdo.class.php : provides a wrapper for the MySqli and Sqlite3 and has been rigorously tested.

 ## Disclamer

 To start, this framework is meant for Linux not Windows.
 I don't use Windows, like it or have it, so nothing has been tried on a Windows server.
+Everything will run on the Chrome, Firefox and Safari browsers for Windows.

 I use Linux Ubuntu 22.04 which is a Debian derivative.
 I have not tried this package on any distributions that do not evolve from Debian.
+I use Apache and have not tried the framework on any other HTTP server.
+This framework is designed to work with PHP 8+.

 ## Install